Standards Establish a Roadmap for Assessing Compliance with the Mental Health Parity and Addiction Equity Act (MHPAEA)

 About ClearHealth Quality Institute™ (CHQI)

-ClearHealth Quality Institute’s (CHQI) mission is to promote quality-based practices for health plans, providers and other stakeholders across the United States and its territories.
-Our accreditation and certification programs help assess, track and report on trends to enhance key insurance and provider outcomes.
-The organization is governed by an independent board and committee system, which is open to a wide range of volunteer members to ensure transparency and accountability.
-To learn more about CHQI, contact (410) 756-1300, info@CHQI.com, or www.CHQI.com.
+Founded upon the principles of accountability, integrity, and quality, ClearHealth Quality Institute’s (CHQI) goal is to create innovative accreditation programs and compliance solutions that improve the health insurance and provider systems of care.
+CHQI’s Telemedicine Accreditation Program and Mental Health Parity/Substance Use Disorder Accreditation Program collectively accredit the nation’s leading health plans, health systems, and telemedicine organizations.
+CHQI is governed by an independent board and committee system, which is open to a wide range of volunteer members to ensure transparency and accountability.
+To learn more about CHQI, please contact (410) 756-1300, info@CHQI.com, or visit www.chqi.com.